 The food at this Kauai luau is definitely worth mentioning.

 Luau food usually doesn’t impress me and I have lowered my expectations about it.
-That being said, I really enjoyed the food at this luau on Kauai.
+That being said, I really enjoyed the food at this one!

-But, I’m not a vegetarian.
-My personal favorite was the kalua pig and poi.
-I regretted not going back for more (even though it was encouraged.)
+I’m not a vegetarian, and my personal favorite was the kalua pig and poi!
+I regretted not going back for more (even though it was encouraged).

 Something cool about this Kauai luau is that they do contemporary hula dancing during dinner, then take an intermission before the theatrical show.